bague-rodnel/blogr-landing-page/README.md

 ### What I learned

 Bootstrap defaults can be overriden through cascaded css declarations.
-It's only when there is a need to streamline/map Bootstrap keywords (i.e. -primary -secondary ...) to custom colors that a compiling a custom version of Bootstrap sass should be considered.
+It's only when there is a need to streamline/map Bootstrap keywords (i.e. -primary -secondary ...) to custom colors that a compiling a custom version of Bootstrap sass should be considered .